TIRADS Calculator & Report Generator

 Scoring Breakdown: Key Sonographic Features

-The TIRADS calculator evaluates five major categories of ultrasound findings, each contributing to the total risk score.
-These categories are carefully defined to ensure reproducibility and clinical relevance:
+The TIRADS calculator evaluates five ultrasound characteristics, each contributing to the total score:

-• Composition (0–2 points): Ranges from purely cystic (0 points) to solid (2 points).
-Spongiform and mixed cystic-solid nodules fall between these extremes.
+• Composition (0–2 points): From purely cystic (0) to solid (2).
+Mixed or spongiform nodules fall between.

-• Echogenicity (0–3 points): Compares the nodule’s brightness to surrounding thyroid tissue.
-Hyperechoic or isoechoic nodules carry fewer points, while markedly hypoechoic nodules are considered more suspicious.
+• Echogenicity (0–3 points): Compares brightness to normal thyroid tissue.
+Markedly hypoechoic nodules carry more points.

-• Shape (0 or 3 points): Assessed in transverse view.
-Taller-than-wide nodules receive 3 points due to their stronger association with malignancy.
+• Shape (0 or 3 points): Taller-than-wide nodules receive 3 points due to higher malignancy association.

-• Margins (0–3 points): Smooth margins are benign in appearance.
-Lobulated, irregular, or infiltrative borders—particularly those suggesting extrathyroidal extension—receive higher scores.
+• Margins (0–3 points): Smooth margins are benign; irregular, lobulated, or extrathyroidal borders score higher.

-• Echogenic Foci (0–3 points): Includes punctate echogenic foci (suggestive of microcalcifications), macrocalcifications, and peripheral rim calcifications.
-Microcalcifications are associated with papillary thyroid carcinoma and thus contribute more points.
+• Echogenic Foci (0–3 points): Includes punctate foci (microcalcifications), macrocalcifications, or rim calcifications.
+Microcalcifications are most concerning.

-• TR2 (2 points or fewer): Not suspicious – No biopsy or follow-up unless clinically indicated.
+• TR2 (≤2 points): Not suspicious – No follow-up unless clinically indicated.

-• TR3 (3 points): Mildly suspicious – Follow-up or biopsy may be considered based on size.
+• TR3 (3 points): Mildly suspicious – Follow-up or biopsy may be considered depending on size.

-• TR4 (4–6 points): Moderately suspicious – Biopsy generally recommended if size threshold is met.
+• TR4 (4–6 points): Moderately suspicious – Biopsy recommended if size threshold is met.

-• TR5 (7 points or more): Highly suspicious – Strong consideration for biopsy of nodules ≥1 cm.
+• TR5 (≥7 points): Highly suspicious – Strong consideration for biopsy ≥1 cm.

 CategoryTotal PointsRisk Level